Alfresco/docs-alfresco/support/latest/policies/api.md

 Alfresco provides the following **Supported Extension Points**:

-* [Platform Extension Points](LINK dev-platform-extension-points.html) to extend out of the box Alfresco Content Services Platform functionality
+* [Platform Extension Points]({% link content-services/latest/develop/repo-ext-points/index.md %}) to extend out of the box Alfresco Content Services Platform functionality
-* [Share Extension Points](LINK dev-extensions-share-extension-points-introduction.html) to extend out of the box the Alfresco Share functionality
+* [Share Extension Points]({% link content-services/latest/develop/share-ext-points/index.md %}) to extend out of the box the Alfresco Share functionality

 These Extension points are part of the Alfresco Developer platform and should be used to extend Alfresco Content Services.
-The **Extension Points Support Status** is defined per each Extension Point for [Platform](LINK dev-platform-extension-points.html) and [Share](LINK dev-extensions-share-extension-points-introduction.html).
+The **Extension Points Support Status** is defined per each Extension Point for [Platform]({% link content-services/latest/develop/repo-ext-points/index.md %}) and [Share]({% link content-services/latest/develop/share-ext-points/index.md %}).

-> **NOTE:** Customizations and Integrations not using these supported Extension Points **cannot be supported by Alfresco Software**.
+> **Note:** Customizations and Integrations not using these supported Extension Points **cannot be supported by Alfresco Software**.

 ## Versioning and Backward compatibility